rayotoo/MultiOmics/Bulk RNA-seq/JvRad/readme.md

 ![HeatMap](Heatmap_forJvRad.png)

-- Displaying KEGG pathway enrichment analysis results using the `Heatmap` function.
+- Displaying KEGG pathway enrichment analysis results using the `Heatmap_forJvRad` function.
 This plot shows the enriched KEGG pathways and their associated statistics, helping to identify pathways that are significantly enriched among differentially expressed proteins.